Create a Jira issue from Postman

 6. (Optional) Edit the comment.

-Postman links your existing Jira issue to your collection, collection run, or response.
+Postman links your existing Jira issue to your collection, collection run, response, or monitor.
 When you view your issue’s description in Jira, you’ll see a link to your collection, collection run, or response in Postman.

-You can also view all issues linked to your request and all issues linked to your collection and collection runs.
+You can also view all issues linked to your request, all issues linked to your collection and collection runs, and all issues linked to your monitors.